Policy or Procedure: Policies - UW Graduate School Skip to content

 The academic unit is responsible for assuring members of the Graduate Faculty show ongoing evidence of the following, based on the faculty member’s academic background and the nature of scholarship and research in that unit:

-• Active involvement in graduate student teaching, mentoring, and/or research supervision.
+• Active involvement in graduate student teaching, mentoring, and/or research and scholarship supervision.

-• Continued research-based scholarship as demonstrated by peer-reviewed publications, equivalent creative work, or equivalent teaching-based scholarship, as defined by the academic unit.
+• Continued research-based scholarship as demonstrated by peer-reviewed publications, equivalent creative work, or equivalent teaching-, clinical-, or practice-based scholarship, as defined by the academic unit.

 Also see Faculty Code Chapter 23, Sections 23-42, 23-44.
 Executive Orders IV and VII.